This article has links to products and services we love, which we may make commission from.

 You may also want to hop aboard the 88ft version of the Titanic or have a tot of whisky and dance at Hootenanny.

-If you want to get on the water before the road, Loch Ness boat tours are also available from Inverness.
+Get on the water before you join the road with Loch Ness boat tours available from Inverness.

-Culloden Battlefield is also close by (although veering to the east); stand on the ground of the last Jacobite rebellion in 1746.
+Culloden Battlefield is also close, where you can stand on the ground of the last Jacobite rebellion in 1746.

-In Inverness you will find large superstores so you can purchase food and gas/petrol before you hit the road.
+In Inverness, you will find large supermarkets to purchase food, and gas/petrol before you hit the road.

 The route starts going over the Kessock Bridge on the A9.